merks/simrel-maven/README.md

 It consults the metadata available at Maven central for any available updated versions of each of those dependencies.
 From that information, it generates a report and, in addition, generates an updated *.target file with any available minor version updates.

-The generator can also generate a merged *.target file from as set of *.target inputs.
+The generator can also generate a merged *.target file from a set of *.target inputs.
 In this case, in addition to the above inputs, it also uses this supplementary input:

 - [supplement](supplement/REPORT.md)